You’ve got to be carefully taught

 It wasn’t exactly the sort of brunch topic I like to engage in with mostly strangers.
 I can rant, and that’s not polite.
 And I had more emotional feelings about the topic of trans rights at that particular time for personal reasons I may disclose in a separate post.

 So, I went on to say that I understand why people want fairness in sports.
-I could see why people might think that a trans women could have biological advantages in some athletic activities1.
-But I said that separating competitors into sex-specific categories was itself unfair in a sense.
+I understood why people might think that trans women could have biological advantages in some athletic activities1 since cis men often do.
+But I said that separating competitors into sex- or gender-specific categories was itself unfair, in a sense.
 Sure, it gives opportunities to girls and women that weren’t available before Title IX.
-But there are other solutions, like having fielding multiple teams that vary by ability level.
-If the goal is to maximize participation and competition, for all athletes, wouldn’t that sort of system be better for everyone?
-Why single-out the tiniest of minorities, trans women?
+But in most sports except for boxing and wrestling, no one bats an eye when an athlete is unusually tall or strong or fast or skilled relative to other competitors.
+That’s just natural human variation.
+If your team lands an extraordinary talent, no one says that’s unfair.

 And then I made a professor’s mistake.
 I answered my own question.